-Mr. Welch's experience as a chief financial officer brings substantial financial expertise to our Board.
-His senior leadership experience with global manufacturing companies brings a deep understanding of financings, mergers, acquisitions, divestitures, investments and strategic transactions as well as how to guide companies through changing markets.
-We believe this experience will benefit our Board as it develops our growth strategy, guiding the Company through an evolving marketplace and helping to drive our operational improvement.
-In addition, Mr. Welch's experience as a business adviser to a private equity firm will benefit the Company's long-term strategic planning.
+Mr. Welch's experience as a former chief financial officer brings substantial financial expertise to our Board.
+His senior leadership experience with global manufacturing companies brings a deep understanding of financial matters, mergers and acquisitions, investments and strategic transactions as well as how to guide companies through changing markets.
+Mr. Welch's experience benefits our Board as it develops our growth strategy, guiding the Company through an evolving marketplace and helping to drive our operational improvement.
+In addition, Mr. Welch's experience as a business adviser to a private equity firm benefits the Company's long-term strategic planning.
+Mr. Welch has served as Chair of our Audit and Finance Committee since 2013.